 Funding Activities With Investments

 You can connect an investment line item to one or multiple activities.
-This means that a single investment can be used to fund multiple activities, or conversely, that a single activity can be funded from multiple investments.
+This means that a single investment can be used to fund multiple activities, or that a single activity can be funded from multiple investments.
 After you create a connection, you can decide how the funds from the investment line item are allocated to the connected activity (or activities).

 Note: